Frequently Asked Questions

 Tarpa was established as a 501(c)(3) nonprofit educational corporation in December 2022.
 Our first retreat cabin was completed in January 2024, with two additional cabins completed by June 2024.
 Since opening, we have hosted students for educational retreats ranging from one week to over three months.

 While we are a new organization, our educational approach is built on Dr. Seton's nine years of proven university-level teaching at Dartmouth College, where he has taught Buddhist philosophy and meditation to hundreds of students since 2016.
-The curriculum we are implementing at Tarpa draws directly from this established academic foundation.
+The Tarpa curriculum has drawn directly from this established academic foundation and is now being expanded in the Palace of Learning.

 Why aren't the cabins used year-round?

-Growth phase: As a small, new educational organization, we are building student awareness through word-of-mouth and our developing online presence.
-As our online curriculum launches and becomes more accessible, we anticipate steady growth in retreat participation.
+• Growth phase: As a small, new educational organization, we are building student awareness through word-of-mouth and our developing online presence.
+As our online curriculum becomes more accessible, we anticipate steady growth in retreat participation.

 This utilization pattern is typical for small, specialized educational institutions offering intensive residential programs.
-The educational value is measured by depth of individual transformation rather than volume of enrollment.
+At Tarpa, we measure educational value by depth of individual transformation and community engagement, rather than the volume of enrollment.

 What is Tarpa's size and growth plan?

 Tarpa is designed as a small educational organization offering intensive, individualized contemplative education.
-With three retreat cabins and doctoral-level instruction, we serve limited numbers of students annually with the deep personal attention that contemplative education requires.
+With three retreat cabins and instruction in meditation theory, we serve limited numbers of students annually with the deep personal attention that contemplative education requires.

 We may eventually increase the number of cabins to meet student interest, but our model emphasizes educational quality over organizational scale.
 Like a small music conservatory or specialized graduate program, we prioritize mentorship, rigorous study, and transformative learning rather than large enrollment numbers.